Deploy your Azure API Management instance to a virtual network - external mode

 To address connectivity issues, review network configuration settings and fix required network settings.

-When making changes to your network, refer to NetworkStatus API to verify that the API Management service has not lost access to critical resources.
+When making changes to your network, refer to NetworkStatus API to verify that the API Management service hasn't lost access to critical resources.
 The connectivity status should be updated every 15 minutes.

 To apply a network configuration change to the API Management instance using the portal:

-- In the left-hand menu for your instance, under Deployment and infrastructure, select Virtual network.
+- In the left-hand menu for your instance, under Deployment and infrastructure, select Network > Virtual network.

 - Select Apply network configuration.